egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 ![Correlation among Dow Jones stocks \label{DowJonesCorrelation}][DowJonesCorrelation]

-Looking at the stocks one at a time, it looks like the stock prices fluctuates a lot and a clear pattern is not perceived, at least not at human comprehensible level, however several theories have been developed.
-This is understandable since the stock prices depend on a lot of different factors among them the company's financial health, economic supply-demand and even involving human emotions like trust, euphoria or panic.
+Looking at the stocks one at a time, it looks like the stock prices fluctuates a lot and a clear pattern is not perceived, at least not at a human comprehensible level.
+This is understandable since the stock prices depend on a lot of different factors like the company's financial health, economic supply-demand and even involving human emotions like trust, euphoria or panic.

 At a macro level it can be observed that they are common events that seem to affect the stock prices as a whole, like a rise and sudden fall of prices around the beginning of 2018, or a drop of prices at the end of 2018.
 However these kind of events also do not seem to have a comprehensible pattern.